 In some ways, the aristocratic nuns of medieval Barking Abbey are worlds away from my working-class family, and have nothing in common with them (generally speaking the medieval nuns were probably better off).
 But in physical space, it's not worlds away at all; only yards away.
 My family's lives were lived very close to where the abbey once stood - sometimes literally in the ruins, which are now a public park.
 They didn't know anything about the abbey.
 On its own, without explanation, it wouldn't have meant anything to them, and there was no one to tell them that it could.
 The ruins were there, the abbey and all its history were there, but its story was not accessible to them in any meaningful way.
 If you take that into account, you might understand why it was such a wonderful surprise to me when in the course of studying medieval literature I started coming across references to the idea of Barking as a centre of women's learning.
 And specific details about the women who lived and worked there!
 It interested me from an academic point of view but of course it spoke to me personally too.
 How could it not?
 I was able to share that with my mother, to whom it was completely new.
 I was able to make those nuns part of her story - our story.

 For me this is an important personal context in almost all the writing I do publicly.
 What I experienced myself, I know I've been able to provide for other people - to help them access a history which they have a right to know about, which they should never have been denied.
 My academic research is partly about stories of place, and my first book was about a variety of different regional histories about the Vikings.
 The histories I was writing about have been overlooked in part because they deal with regions of the country, particularly in the north of England, which are often unjustly ignored and marginalised; these accounts have been taken seriously by local historians, but not always by the mainstream of academic history.
 (I chose to publish my book in the venue I did because I just couldn't stand the idea of writing a book about popular and local histories which was beyond the financial reach of anyone without access to a university library.)
-Regional economic and social inequality - distinct from, but often related to, issues of class - has long been and continues to be a serious problem in the UK, and has become an increasingly pressing one in the past few years.
-I've written before about how medieval English literature, because of its regional character, can offer something powerful to parts of the country which are now treated as marginal, and I see this again and again in how people respond to my blog.
+Regional economic and social inequality - distinct from, but often related to, issues of class and race - has long been and continues to be a serious problem in the UK, and has become an increasingly pressing one in the past few years.
+There are places constantly on the lips of medievalists, directly linked to significant moments in this country's medieval history, which are today some of the most deprived communities in the country - places where there are many social and economic barriers which prevent these communities from accessing their history.
+I've written before about how medieval literature, because of its regional character, can offer something powerful to parts of the country which are now treated as marginal, and I see this again and again in how people respond to my work.

 But it's not only about place, by any means; there are so many other ways in which the structures of academia hoard knowledge and information, and fail to connect it with the communities for whom it is personally and culturally meaningful.
 In many ways - social, racial, religious, geographical - the academic establishment is on one side of a deep divide, talking about, but not to, people and communities who have every reason to be invested in their research, if anyone ever bothered to tell them about it.
 It has always seemed to me fundamentally wrong.
-The only reason I started this blog was that I could never exactly see why the kinds of medieval texts I was reading as a student shouldn't be made accessible to non-academic audiences who might be interested in them - and I still don't, really.
+The only reason I started this blog was that I couldn't see why the kinds of medieval texts I was reading as a student shouldn't be made accessible to non-academic audiences who might take something of value from them - and I still don't, really.
 But 'accessible' doesn't only mean 'available'; some degree of interpretation, mediation - translation in the broadest sense - is necessary too.
 Some compromise.